- You can bulk delete emails on Gmail using the web, as the mobile app does not work well for this purpose.

 Once you are done specifying all these categories, simply hit the Search button.

 That will reveal all the emails that match your search.
-Then, as you did with deleting all emails on Gmail, click the central checkbox at the top to select all these emails -> Select all conversations that match this search -> Click Dete, and then OK.
+Then, as you did with deleting all emails on Gmail, click the central checkbox at the top to select all emails > Select all conversations that match this search > Date > OK.

-How to Mass Delete Emails on Gmail (Android and iOS)
+Method 3: Delete All Emails on Gmail App (Android and iPhone)

-- When in the Gmail mobile app for Android or iOS, tap on the hamburger icon in the top left corner.
+- In the Gmail mobile app, tap on the hamburger icon and go to Settings.

 - Navigate to the Trash/Bin folder from the left panel.